carlosreche/format/README.md

 | z | Timezone offset | +03:00 |
 | {&nbsp;_customField_&nbsp;} |  |  |

 The specifiers in the _pattern_ can be escaped using a backslash "\\" character.
-Just remember to escape the backslash with another backslash first.
+Just remember to escape the backslash itself with another backslash first.
 Example:

 ```js
 format.date('\\mont\\h: mm'); // results "month: 09" (for a date in September)